marcoschwartz/aREST/README.md

   * `rest.function("led",ledControl);` declares the function in the Arduino sketch
   * `/led?params=0` executes the function

-### Authentication (BETA)

-You can define an API key to add more security to your projects, so only someone with the key can access to the devices using aREST.
-The authentication works only with HTTP requests (WiFi and Ethernet).
-You simply need to define a key in the Arduino sketch with:
+### Get data about the board

+You can also access a description of all the variables that were declared on the board with a single command.
+This is useful to automatically build graphical interfaces based on the variables exposed to the API.
+This can be done via the following calls:
- * `rest.set_api_key("K9gs1wbodW");`
+  * `/` or `/id`

-Then, you need to send this key in the HTTP header of the request:
- * `"X-ApiKey: K9gs1wbodW"`
+  * The names & types of the variables will then be stored in the variables field of the returned JSON object

 ### Status LED (BETA)